SShafat/Chat-Project/README.md

 # Chat-Project
-Chat Project created as a class project.
+Chat Project using Java's ServerSocket.
 Using TCP, send group message, private message, encrypted private message.
-Java.
+Supports messaging between multiple clients, using localhost messages can be sent between active clients in the server.